 As we announced a couple weeks ago, we’ve been experimenting with our ‘Contact Us’ button on our solutions pages to try and increase clicks (and ultimately, conversions to fill out a contact form).
 Our first round of testing resulted in a successful 205% lift in clicks, so we were eager to try out more styles and see if we could get that number even higher.
 After all, we were high on a “mess with success” rush and couldn’t wait to get more clicks.
 What ended up happening was actually a bit more complicated than that.

 This time around we used our new button in the left hand navigation as the control.
-Feeling confident that the specific messaging of “I’m interested in
+Feeling confident that the specific messaging of “I’m interested in ” would convert to qualified leads, we decided only to test those button styles to make them more noticeable.
+Here’s what we tested.

 For the right side button, we chose the winning button style from round one but decided to play with the wording.
 We thought that “find out more” might have gotten such high clicks because the text was misleading.
 Perhaps visitors were clicking through expecting to get more information or download something, not fill out a form.
 So we changed the wording to a more concrete step in the sales process, “get started.”
 Here are the scenarios we ran on the right side of the page.